Healthy Recipes Blog

 Adding the dressing to the salad.

-Expert Tip
+Recipe Tip

-Although you can enjoy this salad immediately after making it, it tastes better the next day, after the flavors have had a chance to meld.
+Although you can enjoy this salad immediately after making it, it tastes even better the next day, after the flavors have had a chance to meld.

 Recipe FAQs